 [ aws . cognito-idp ]

-When you create a new user pool client, token revocation is automatically activated.
+New app clients activate token revocation by default.
 For more information about revoking tokens, see RevokeToken .

 Amazon Cognito evaluates Identity and Access Management (IAM) policies in requests for this API operation.
 For this operation, you must use IAM credentials to authorize requests, and you must grant yourself the corresponding IAM permission in a policy.